Fordham Plaza, Bronx: Creation and early years

 Plans to create Fordham Plaza as a park or development were proposed around 1911.
 At the time, much of the property in the area was owned by the New York Edison Company (now Con Edison).
 A political headquarters for the Tammany Hall political party, the North End Democratic Club, was also located in the area.
 The area was known as Fordham Square, which was also the name of the park at the northeast corner of Fordham Road and Webster Avenue (today's Rose Hill Park).

 In 1912, the city municipal engineers released plans to construct a plaza between Third and Park Avenues south of Fordham Road.
 This would involve removing the wooden bridge at Fordham Road across the railroad tracks, and covering the then-open-cut railroad tracks between Fordham Road and Welch Street (East 189th Street) to create the plaza.
 In September 1916, the Francis Rogers & Sons Department Store purchased the block on Fordham Road and Webster Avenue, then occupied by twenty two-story stores and office buildings, to build what would become 400 East Fordham Road.
 It was the company's second location in the borough; the other was in what is now The Hub.
 The new store opened in 1919.

 The plaza was built in the 1920s in conjunction with the reconstruction of the railroad station, which was completed by 1926.
 A 1938 map shows the name "Fordham Plaza" identifying the current plaza area above the Metro-North tracks.
 In 1943, the area was rezoned from a business district to a retail district in an effort to make it the "Times Square of the Bronx".

-In the 1940s and again in the 1960s, the United States Postal Service (USPS) sought land for a new post office site to serve as the central facility for the Bronx, replacing the Bronx Central Annex on 149th Street.
+In the 1940s and again in the 1960s, the United States Postal Service (USPS) sought land for a new post office site to serve as the central facility for the Bronx, replacing the Bronx General Post Office on 149th Street.
 In 1964, the building site (now planned as a Federal Building and post office) was placed at Washington Avenue and Fordham Road, with a final design plan created in 1967.
 It was to be named after Bronx House of Representatives member Charles A. Buckley, who oversaw the project, following Buckley's death in 1967.
 The project ultimately fell through due to federal opposition from the administration of President Richard Nixon, in part due to the plan to name the site after Buckley.